lmangani/webrtc-publisher-stats/README.md

-A chrome extension that gathers and displays WebRTC stats in real time
+A chrome extension that gathers, displays and streams WebRTC stats in real time

 ## Installation